allisoncui/officeline-saas/README.md

 Officeline is a SaaS application that centralizes office hours for students and TAs to effectively browse and give/receive academic help.
 Features include a virtual queue, real-time updates, push notifications, and a dashboard to submit questions and analyze topics.

+For iteration 2, our last commmit is Commit 9eb5778.

 ## Team Members
 - Allison Cui (ac5187)
 - Ariel Thongkham (at3731)